 If any of these famous people had given up when they experienced failure, they would never have achieved their fame and success.
 “Luck” is an illusion; success is about hard work and persistence toward something you’re passionate about.

-We recently published a Famous Failures printable kit with examples of famous people experiencing and responding to failure.
+The Famous Failures Kit has examples of famous people experiencing and responding to failure.
 The kit guides you through reading and discussing the stories in order to teach your child the meaning of grit—and how to use it in his own life.